“How can I make my child say please and thank you?”

 Try: “It looks like you are asking me to please pass you your water.”

-Trust the process
+3. Trust the Process

-It might be difficult to imagine your child ever saying these words without you forcing them, but trust the process and trust that your child will learn from you.
+It might be difficult to imagine your child ever saying these words without you forcing them, but trust the process, and trust that your child will learn from you.

 By not forcing our children to ‘be polite’, we are setting them up for success as they learn to appreciate what these words mean and how much power they have.